esnet/react-network-diagrams/README.md

 As part of this command, it will ask you the version number you want to pick.

 Once that is selected, it will update the relevant package.json files and push code to github as well as deploy a new release to npm.

+### Deploying the website

+Currently, the website that hosts the examples and documentation can be found here - http://software.es.net/react-network-diagrams

+This is being served via github pages, from the branch `gh-pages-latest`.
+Make sure to merge the latest code from master into this branch and it should automatically deploy the latest website.